 When Things Go Wrong During Mortgage Process: Foreclosures

-When Things Go Wrong During Mortgage Process: Credit Disputes
+When Things Go Wrong During Mortgage Process Due To Credit Disputes

-Mortgage loan borrowers cannot have credit disputes on charge off accounts and non-medical collection accounts with an aggregate of outstanding unpaid balances of $2,000 or more.
-If a mortgage loan underwriter sees that are credit disputes on non-medical collection accounts with balances and charge off accounts, then the mortgage loan file is automatically placed on suspense.
-The mortgage loan borrower needs to retract the credit disputes in order for the mortgage approval process to get out of suspension and proceed with the mortgage process.
+Borrowers cannot have credit disputes on charge off accounts and non-medical collection accounts with an aggregate of outstanding unpaid balances of $2,000 or more.
+If a mortgage underwriter sees that are credit disputes on non-medical collection accounts with balances and charge off accounts, then the file is automatically placed in suspense.
+The borrower needs to retract the credit disputes in order for the mortgage approval process to get out of suspension and proceed with the mortgage process.
 However, if you retract credit disputes, the chances are that the credit scores will drop.
-This will create major issues for borrower who barely meet the minimum credit score requirements to qualify for a mortgage loan.
-If the credit scores drops below the minimum credit score requirements, the mortgage loan borrower will no longer qualify for the mortgage loan which will lead to a mortgage loan denial.
-Again, credit disputes should be carefully reviewed during the mortgage loan qualification and mortgage loan pre-approval process.
+This will create major issues for a borrower who barely meets the minimum credit score requirements to qualify for a mortgage loan.
+If the credit scores drop below the minimum credit score requirements, the borrower will no longer qualify for the mortgage loan which will lead to a mortgage loan denial.
+Again, credit disputes should be carefully reviewed during the mortgage loan qualification and pre-approval process.